 18 - 22

-- Please note that the offering below is a sample, based on what CETT has offered in previous semesters.
-Once the official offering has been received and the courses have been updated, this message will dissappear.
-Courses and course availability are subject to change.
+- Please note that the offering below is a sample, based on what the UB - CETT offered last spring.
+Once the official offering has been received and the courses have been updated, this message will disappear.

 LANGUAGE COURSES AND PLACEMENT INFORMATION

 - There is no language requirement for this program.
 No student, regardless of language level, will be required to enroll in Spanish language.
 However, it is strongly encouraged that students enroll in language in order to fully immerse themselves in the language and culture of the area.

 - Students at the high intermediate level (B1) or above will have the opportunity to enroll in courses taught in Spanish pending the official UB CETT language placement exam.